fadullahgungor/Internship/day2.md

 PS: Since I got used to put semicolon at the end of line in java, I kept going in python mistakenly and got errors :)
 PS2: One thing was surprised me, we can't use Turkish letters even in comments.
 Therefore, mostly I got errors for using Turkish letters in py files.
+PS3: Since we don't have curly brackets in python(indeed we have for dictionaries), we need to be very carefull when we work on if,while and for things.
+IDE understands according to alignments of highlighted words.